 If you have a family member that’s wild about Star Wars, you’ll want to head to Disney’s Hollywood Studios.
 Disney has made this park a beacon for all things intergalactic, adding new footage to Star Tours, Stage Shows, extravagant fireworks/projection shows, and new experiences like the Star Wars Guided Tours as we await the opening of Star Wars Land.
 One of our family’s favorite Star Wars experiences was Jedi Training, available for ages 4-12.
 If you have a kiddo that loves the Dark Side, or yearns to train with Luke, this is how to become a part of the Jedi Training Experience, included as an option with your Disney’s Hollywood Studios park ticket.
+(Grab some Park tickets here with my affiliate link from Get Away Today!)

 Sign Up Early